hwchen/keyring-rs/README.md

 The keychain-rs project contains a sample application (`cli`) and a sample library (`ios`).

-The application is a command-line interface to the keyring.
+The `cli` application is a command-line interface to the keyring.
 It can be used to explore how the library is used.
 It can also be used in debugging keyring-based applications to probe the contents of the credential store.